 To improve college and career readiness for all students, many states across the country are working to expand student access to work-based learning (WBL) experiences.
 However, in order to advance equitable access to high-quality WBL, states need to think outside of the box about ways to use data to inform the design, scale, and implementation of their WBL systems.
-This webinar will provide an overview of the role geographic information systems (GIS) and WBL measures can play in helping states make data-driven WBL decisions.
+This webinar provides an overview of the role geographic information systems (GIS) and WBL measures can play in helping states make data-driven WBL decisions.

 Presenters will include: